IanElijahGalang/osticket-prereqs/README.md

 <h2>Step 6: Install MySQL</h2>
 Action: Install MySQL on the server to create the database for osTicket.
 Set the root password as “root”.<br>
-<br>Purpose: MySQL will be used to store all osTicket data, including user accounts, ticket information, and other backend data necessary for the system to operate.
+<br>Purpose: MySQL will be used to store all osTicket data, including user accounts, ticket information, and other backend data necessary for the system to operate.<br>
 <img width="499" alt="mySQL configuration" src="https://github.com/user-attachments/assets/004731a5-bc44-4935-8c69-b9514649688d">

 <h2>Step 7: Open IIS and Configure PHP</h2>